 However, you might be surprised to find that going vegan is actually much simpler than you imagine!

 To help you on the path to veganism, we’ve put together a list of all the things we wish we’d known before we went vegan.

 There are plenty of reasons to go vegan, from health to the environment to animal welfare.
 But cementing what motivates you will help you to stay vegan.

 If you know why you want to be vegan, it will be easier to stick to the diet and lifestyle changes you’re about to embark on.

-For example, if you’re motivated by environmental reasons it’s advisable to arm yourself with knowledge and facts about the environmental benefits of switching to a fully plant-based diet.
+For example, if you’re motivated by environmental reasons it’s advisable to arm yourself with knowledge and facts about the environmental benefits of going vegan.